 Student Leadership Summer Courses

-CBF's Student Leadership course participants hike, fish, wade, observe, sail, seine, and paddle in some of the most beautiful and inspiring natural areas in the Chesapeake watershed.
-Through 'teachable moments,' our student leadership courses connect students with the Chesapeake.
+CBF's Student Leadership course participants hike, fish, wade, observe, sail, seine, paddle, and learn in some of the most beautiful and inspiring natural areas in the Chesapeake Bay watershed.
+Through teachable moments our student leadership courses connect students with this incredible resource.
 Memories from these experiences serve as an enduring motivator for our future leaders.
 They provide a foundation of inspiration upon which students can build professional skills.
 While some student participants attend CBF summer programs to prepare themselves as environmental educators, advocates, and scientists, these courses also appeal to students who just enjoy being outside and active in nature.

-While CBF recognizes that there are many types of student leaders and that the effort to Save the Bay™ is watershed-wide, we have chosen the following eligibility requirements to more effectively support students after the summer course has concluded.
+While CBF recognizes that there are many types of student leaders, we have chosen the following eligibility requirements to more effectively support students after the summer course has concluded.

 Student applicants must be: